olivegarden888/Anvi_BlueStampPortfolio/index.md

 ## Description

 For my first milestone it was just testing all of the servos, joysticks, and the Nano Shield to make sure that they are working.
 To make this work I just connected all of the servos and joysticks to my computer and then ran some code to make sure that they would fully work.
 The servos work by using a PWM signal.
 A PWM signal works by quickly switching a signal off and on between states, and determines the average voltage or power delivered.
+The pin was added to pin number 7.

 ## Challenge
 A challenge that I had was that I had to connect two wires together and then when I was heat shrinking the plastic I accidentally burned the wires.